rebl0x/Celery-supported-scripts/README.md

 # Celery-Supported Scripts

 Without using a custom UNC script, here is a list of loadstrings Celery can run by default.
 Unless your custom Celery has auto-detect loadstring, use the code below to run loadstrings.
-Add it to the top before the loadstring.
+Add it to the top before the loadstring. <br>

 Celery by default is context 3.
-UNC should be higher now, the main UNC script is broken so we have no way of knowing yet.
+UNC should be higher now, the main UNC script is broken so we have no way of knowing yet. <br>
+(Removed Supported UI-Libs since it broke again and Ill have to re-write for the new celery update) <br>

 **Scripts**
 - Infinite Yield